chaitu843/TodoApp/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------

-1. Persisting Redux Store
-2. json-server is being used

-----------------------------------------------------------------------------------------------------------------------------------------------

 1. Using CombineReducers
 2. Separate Reducer for todos and separted reducer for visibilityFilter

+----------------------------------------------------------------------------------------------------------------------------------------------

+1. Persisting Redux Store
+2. Tried to use json-server but applications becoming more complicated because of the async operations.
+3. So implemented data persistancy using local storage.

 ----------------------------------------------------------------------------------------------------------------------------------------------